 How do I take care of my sod?

-The Florida Summer (Heat, Humidity, Rain) is a guaranty for Fungus.
-Fungus is a naturally occurring disease and can not be warranteed against.
+The Florida Summer (Heat, Humidity, Rain) is a guarantee for Fungus.
+Fungus is a naturally occurring disease and can not be warranted against.

 • Number 1 and most important : Do not water your sod while it is still stacked on the pallet.
 When you do, you create a microwave effect and the sod cooks from the inside out.